 AdSense Page Speed Issues

-Google loads the ad images through the server “https://tpc.googlesyndication.com/”.
-When you see the link with this URL in page speed testing then it’s from AdSense ads.
+Google loads advertisement images through the server “https://tpc.googlesyndication.com/”.
+Whenever you see this link in page speed testing then it’s from AdSense ads.
 Below are some of the page speed issues related to AdSense ads:

 - As the images in the ads can’t be cached you will see optimize images and leverage browser caching issues.
 This will be a real problem for matched content ads which will display image for each article.